BitcoinCacheMachine/BitcoinCacheMachine/README.md

 | liquid | No | DC | bitcoind | TBD | TBD |
 | [cachestack](./project/stacks/cachestack/README.md) | No | DC | tier underlay | none | none |

-`DC=data center`: processes that run in the "back-end"
+`DC=data center`: processes that run in the "back-end" or "server-side".
+The back-end can run on a dedicated set Ubuntu machines (preferred for mainnet/production), or you can run the back-end on a user-facing desktop/laptop (useful for testnet/development).
+The back-end can run as a Type I VM or can be running under an LXD process installed on your localhost (local).
+Note that you CANNOT expose services clients on your local network when running the back-end as a VM, but app services (e.g., HTTP endpoints) will still be available over the Internet exposed as authenticated onion services.

-User-facing applications can be either GUI-based or web apps (see the AppType).
+User-facing applications can be either GUI-based or web-based apps (AppType).
 Desktop GUI applications are fully integrated into an automatically deployed back-end infrastructure.
 Web-based applications, such as [BTCPay Server](https://btcpayserver.org/) or [Spark](https://github.com/shesek/spark-wallet) run as server-side data center workloads but are accessed through a web browser.

 Running `bcm stack deploy electrum` starts an Electrum wallet desktop application that's configured to consult a self-hosted Electrum server `electrs` which itself is configured to consult a self-hosted [Bitcoin Core](https://github.com/bitcoin/bitcoin) full node operating over [Tor](https://www.torproject.org/).
-Each `bcm stack deploy` command automatically deploys all required back-end infrastructure, helping you to operate in a more [trust-minimized manner](https://nakamotoinstitute.org/trusted-third-parties/).
+Each `bcm stack deploy` command automatically deploys all required back-end infrastructure to the active cluster, helping you to operate in a more [trust-minimized manner](https://nakamotoinstitute.org/trusted-third-parties/).
+If a cluster doesn't yet exist, BCM helps you provision one.

-You can use the `bcm info` command to view your current BCM environment variables: certificate, password, ssh, wallet, and certificate stores as well as the current cluster under management, and target chain (i.e., mainnet, testnet, regtest), etc..
+You can use the `bcm info` command to view your current BCM environment variables: certificate, password, ssh, wallet, and certificate stores active cluster under management, and target chain (i.e., mainnet, testnet, regtest).
 Want to switch to deploying `regtest` or `mainnet`?
-Run `bcm set-chain mainnet` to instruct your BCM cli to deploy mainnet applications.
+Run `bcm set-chain mainnet` to instruct your BCM cli to deploy mainnet applications to your active cluster.

 ## Documentation